Call of Duty: Modern Warfare 3 – Defiance

 Call of Duty: Modern Warfare 3 – Defiance is a 2011 first-person shooter video game in the Call of Duty franchise, developed by n-Space for the Nintendo DS.
-The game takes place in about the same setting as Call of Duty: Modern Warfare 3 and features many elements of gameplay typical to the series, including the usage of iron sights, vehicular missions, and online play.
+The game takes place in the same setting as Call of Duty: Modern Warfare 3 and features many elements of gameplay typical to the series, including the usage of iron sights, vehicular missions, and online play.

 It is the last Call of Duty game to be rated T for Teen by the ESRB.
 It is also the last Call of Duty game to be released on the Nintendo DS.

 Gameplay

-The game features the very similar first-person shooter gameplay found in its predecessors.
+The game features similar first-person shooter gameplay found in its predecessors.
 However, the lower screen status display has been updated with new functions including the ability to draw a knife without first moving into melee range of an opponent.

 The game offers three different single player modes, including Campaign, Quick Play, and Challenge Mode.
-Campaign mode features a storyline (found below).
-It has 14 different missions and 3 different game modes, Recruit, Regular, and Hardened.
-Quick Play is a mode where you can play each individual mission in any order you choose.
-You will have to complete the campaign to unlock all of the missions.
+Campaign mode features a storyline taking place over 14 different missions, with three different difficulties, Recruit, Regular, and Hardened.
+Quick Play is a mode where players can complete each individual mission in any order.
+Completing the campaign is necessary to unlock all of the missions.
 Quick Play also features the same three difficulties.
-Challenge Mode consists of 10 missions and each have a goal, such as “Get 15 kills with 75% accuracy,” as from Challenge 08.
-It does not have a difficulty selection as the challenges get harder as you progress.
+Challenge Mode consists of 10 missions, each of which has a goal, such as “Get 15 kills with 75% accuracy,” as from Challenge 08.
+It does not have a difficulty selection, as the challenges get harder as players progress.

 The game also has two Multiplayer modes, Local MP and Online Multiplayer.
-Local MP is a mode where you can play against other people in your general area, and up to 6 people can join in one game.
+Local MP is a mode where players can play against other people in their general area, and up to 6 people can join in one game.
 The modes are Death Match, Team Death Match, Sabotage, Gun Game, Sharpshooter, and One in the Chamber.
-You will play as either Russian Soldier or US Marine in any games with teams.
-In Online Multiplayer (which you can no longer play due to Nintendo Wi-Fi Connection shutting down) you can play any of the modes listed above.
-It was essentially the same thing as Local MP, except over internet connection.
+Either the Russian Soldier or US Marine are playable in any games with teams.
+In Online Multiplayer, players can play any of the modes listed above against other players online.

-In MP Barracks you can do two things, edit Macros or edit Loadouts.
-Macros are map setups that are saved to the cartridge which include the map, time limit, score limit, etc. that you can use in Local MP.
-Loadouts, which would use in Local MP and Online Multiplayer, consist of your primary weapon, secondary weapon, grenade, perk 1, perk 2, and your title.
+In MP Barracks, players can edit Macros or edit Loadouts.
+Macros are map setups that are saved to the cartridge, which include the map, time limit, score limit, etc. that are usable in Local MP.
+Loadouts, for Local MP and Online Multiplayer, consist of a primary weapon, secondary weapon, grenade, perk 1, perk 2, and title.